 Research projects that take place outside the United States require compliance with UT Arlington policies and the relevant laws of the host country.
-International research must also comply with 45 CFR 46 or equivalent standards, such as the 1993 Council of International Organization of Medical Sciences (CIOMS) International 1993 Council of International Organization of Medical Sciences (CIOMS) International 1993 Council of International Organization of Medical Sciences (CIOMS) International 1993 Council of International Organization of Medical Sciences (CIOMS) International 1993 Council of International Organization of Medical Sciences (CIOMS) International 1993 Council of International Organization of Medical Sciences (CIOMS) International 1993 Council of International Conference on Human Subjects and the 1993 Council of International Conference on Human Subjects (CIOMS) Standards.
+International research must also comply with 45 CFR 46 or equivalent standards, such as the 1993 Council of International Organization of Medical Sciences (CIOMS) International Ethical Guidelines for Biomedical Research Involving Human Subjects and the International Conference on Harmonization (ICH) standards.